liris-xr/PLUME/docs/recorder/recorded-data/inputs.md

 !!! info
     For now the `InputSystemRecorderModule` is still dependant on the XRITK input action manager.
 This will be updated in the future to decouple the input recording from the XRITK input action manager.

+!!! info
     See the [associated proto file](../file-format/proto-files/unity/xritk/input_action.md) for more information on the data format.